-We’re about to look at three of the best night light star projectors available.
+We’re about to look at four of the best night light star projectors available.
 We’ll begin by reviewing the BlissLights Sky Lite.
 This is a compact, alarm clock-sized night light that nonetheless provides big-time illumination.
 Next, we’ll be looking at the Yamla Smart Galaxy Light Projector.
 This is a larger projector that also doubles as a Bluetooth speaker.
-Finally, we’ll examine the Elecbytes Star Projector.
+After that, we’ll examine the Elecbytes Star Projector.
 This is a more playful, globe-style projector that’s better for small children.
+Finally, we’ll take a closer look at the AUSHEN Galaxy Projector.
+It’s the most affordable option, and even includes a white-noise feature that’s very useful.
 Which one of these is the best?
 To find out, we’ll need to dig a little deeper.
 We’re about to take a close look at each projector’s benefits, features, and drawbacks.
 After that, we’ll be well-informed enough to render our verdict.
 Let’s get started!

 BlissLights Sky Lite